albumentations-team/albumentations/docs/writing_tests.rst

 We use ``pytest`` to run tests for albumentations.
 Python files with tests should be placed inside the ``albumentations/tests`` directory, filenames should start with ``test_``, for example ``test_bbox.py``.
 Names of test functions should also start with ``test_``, for example, ``def test_random_brightness():``.

-Let's say that we want to test the ``random_brightness`` function.
+Let's say that we want to test the ``brightness_contrast_adjust`` function.
 The purpose of this function is to take a NumPy array as input and multiply all the values of this array by a value specified in the argument ``alpha``.

 We will write a first test for this function that will check that if you pass a NumPy array with all values equal to 128 and a parameter ``alpha`` that equals to 1.5 as inputs the function should produce a NumPy array with all values equal to 192 as output (that's because 128 * 1.5 = 192).